 Permission scoping means each agent runs with the minimum credentials its actual function requires.
 Nothing more.
 The reason this is the most-skipped layer is structural: nobody owns scope cleanup.
 One admin service account is faster to wire up than per-agent scoped credentials, and "we will tighten it later" never gets prioritized over the next feature.[4]

-The Replit incident happened in part because the agent had write access to production infrastructure during a code freeze.[1]
+The Replit incident happened in part because the agent held write access to production infrastructure during a code freeze.[1]
 A scoped agent doing code review would have held read-only access on the codebase and zero infrastructure permissions.
 The deletion path simply would not have existed.

 | Tier | Permission Level | Actions Allowed | Human Approval | Examples |